DavidWaughDev/sportradar-exercise/readme.md

 ## Assumptions

 - As the scoreboard view specified requires numbering as part of the formatted output, I choose to hide the `Game` type as an implementation detail.
 The tradeoffs of this choice are worth discussing.
-- Without a second implementation, I don't see the need here to seperate the interface and implementation of ScoreboardService (also worth discussing).
+- Without any consumers, I don't see the need here to seperate the interface and implementation of ScoreboardService (also worth discussing).
 - While teams cannot play themselves, it is currently allowed for a team to be in multiple games simultaneously, just not against the same opponent.
 - Updates will not validate that a team's score is increasing, allowing for flexibility (e.g. a referee's ability to overturn goals before play restarts).
 Thus, out-of-order updates may result in an inaccurate scoreboard.
 - The international sporting convention of listing the home team before the away team is used in the formatting of the response payload (e.g. `home 0 - away 3`).